-Material Breach With respect to any Mortgage Loan, a determination by the Independent Reviewer that (A) a representation or warranty made by the Seller on the Closing Date was breached and that such breach resulted in a material and adverse effect to either the value of such Mortgage Loan or the interests of the Trust in such Mortgage Loan, or (B) such Mortgage Loan has suffered a loss and a portion of such loss is a direct result of an Existing Lien as identified on Schedule I to Appendix C hereto, or (C) the "Final Certification" for such Mortgage Loan has suffered a loss and a portion of such loss is a direct result of such Mortgage Loan and the Mortgage Loan has suffered a loss and a portion of such loss is a direct result of such Mortgage Loan and the Mortgage Loan has suffered a loss and a portion of such loss is a direct result of such identified missing or defective document.
-In addition, a breach of a representation and warranty will be deemed to be a Material Breach if it results in a Mortgage Loan failing to be a "qualified mortgage" within the meaning of Section 860G(a)(3) of the Internal Revenue Code of 1986, as amended (the " Code ").
-The " Final Certification " means the certificate delivered by the Custodian to the Trustee, the Servicer and the Guarantor pursuant to the Custodial Agreement 120 days after the Closing Date, certifying to the documents it has received from the Seller's custodian with respect to the Mortgage Loans.
+Material Breach With respect to any Mortgage Loan, a determination by the Independent Reviewer that (A) a representation or warranty made by the Seller on the Closing Date was breached and that such breach resulted in a material and adverse effect to either the value of such Mortgage Loan or the interests of the Trust in such Mortgage Loan, or (B) such Mortgage Loan has suffered a loss and a portion of such loss is a direct result of an Existing Lien as identified on Schedule I to Appendix C hereto, or (C) the "Final Certification" for such Mortgage Loan has suffered a loss is a direct result of such Mortgage Loan and the Mortgage Loan has suffered a loss and a portion of such loss is a direct result of such Mortgage Loan and the Mortgage Loan has suffered a loss and a portion of such loss is a direct result of such identified missing or defective document.
+In addition, a breach of a representation and warranty will be deemed to be a Material Breach if it results in a Mortgage Loan failing to be a "qualified mortgage" within the meaning of Section 860G(a)(3) of the Internal Revenue Code of 1986, as amended (the "Code").
+The "Final Certification" means the certificate delivered by the Custodian to the Trustee, the Servicer and the Guarantor pursuant to the Custodial Agreement 120 days after the Closing Date, certifying to the documents it has received from the Seller's custodian with respect to the Mortgage Loans.
 The Securities Administrator U.S. Bank National Association ("U.S. Bank") will act as securities administrator (the "Securities Administrator") under the Pooling and Servicing Agreement.
-The Underwriters Citigroup Global Markets Inc. ("Citigroup"), Merrill Lynch, Pierce, Fenner & Smith Incorporated ("BofA Merrill Lynch"), Credit Suisse Securities (USA) LLC ("Credit Suisse"), J.P.
+The Underwriters J.P.
 Morgan Securities LLC ("J.P.
-Morgan") and Samuel A. Ramirez & Company, Inc. ("Ramirez") will be the Underwriters of the Offered Certificates.
-Certificates: Senior Certificates The Class HT, Class HA, Class HB, Class HV, Class HZ, Class MT, Class MA, Class MB, Class MV, Class MZ, Class M55C, Class M55D, Class M55E, Class M55I and Class A-IO Certificates (collectively, the "Senior Certificates" ).
+Morgan"), Citigroup Global Markets Inc. ("Citigroup"), Credit Suisse Securities (USA) LLC ("Credit Suisse"), Wells Fargo Securities, LLC ("Wells Fargo Securities"), and The Williams Capital Group, L.P. ("Williams Capital") will be the Underwriters of the Offered Certificates.
+Certificates: Senior Certificates The Class HT, Class HA, Class HB, Class HV, Class HZ, Class MT, Class MA, Class MB, Class MV, Class MZ, Class M55D, Class M55E, Class M55I and Class A-IO Certificates (collectively, the "Senior Certificates").
 Accretion Directed Certificates The Class HV and Class MV Certificates (collectively, the "Accretion Directed Certificates").
 In addition to receiving principal distributions from the Principal Remittance Amount for its related Group, such Accretion Directed Certificates will be entitled to receive as principal the Class HZ Accrual Amount (in the case of the Class HV Certificates) or the Class MZ Accrual Amount (in the case of the Class MV Certificates), until the related Class Principal Amount for the related Class of Certificates has been reduced to zero.
 See "Description of the Certificates - Distributions of Interest".
 Accrual Certificates The Class HZ and Class MZ Certificates (collectively, the "Accrual Certificates").
 The Accrual Certificates will not receive interest payments initially; rather, interest accrued on such Accrual Certificates during each Accrual Period will constitute an accrual amount, which will be added to their Class Principal Amounts and distributed instead as principal to the related Accretion Directed